Oregon Immigrant and Refugee Funders Collaborative

 Critical Response Fund

 The funders collaborative may consider small requests that need a quick turn-around time.
-The collaborative has established a small fund to respond to critical needs.
-Broadly defined, critical response means a response needed within 24-48 hours, for small, planned or unanticipated expenses related to funding eligible activities.
+The collaborative has established a small fund to respond to critical needs, when a response needed within 24-48 hours, for small, planned or unanticipated expenses related to funding eligible activities.
 This may include materials and expenses for education and outreach, training and capacity fees.
-Requests under this fund cannot exceed $4,000.